MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/service/CaseResolution.md

 ---
-title: CaseResolution - Common Data Model | Microsoft Docs
+title: CaseResolution in service - Common Data Model | Microsoft Docs
 description: Special type of activity that includes description of the resolution, billing status, and the duration of the case.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Case Resolution
+# Case Resolution in service

 Special type of activity that includes description of the resolution, billing status, and the duration of the case.